Taberu Rayu: Japanese Chili Oil with Crunchy Fried Garlic

-Specifically, according to the ingredient list on the side of the jar, the main ingredients in the Momoya Taberu Rayu chili oil are rapeseed oil, sesame oil, fried garlic, red chili pepper, fried onion, sugar, salt, spicy miso, paprika, ground sesame seeds, onion powder, and powdered soy sauce.
+Specifically, according to the list on the side of the jar, the main ingredients in this Taberu Rayu are rapeseed oil, sesame oil, fried garlic, red chili pepper, fried onion, sugar, salt, spicy miso, paprika, ground sesame seeds, onion powder, and powdered soy sauce.

-As I mentioned above, the Japanese chili oil with crunchy fried garlic, Taberu Rayu is a kind of versatile condiment (seasoning) that can be used for a variety of food in various ways and the combination with steamed plain rice is a basic.
+As I mentioned above, Taberu Rayu is a versatile multi-purpose condiment (seasoning) that can be used for a variety of food in various ways.